Shane Monahan

-Shane Hartland Monahan (born August 12, 1974 in Syosset, New York) is a former Major League Baseball outfielder and designated hitter.
+Shane Hartland Monahan (born August 12, 1974) is an American former Major League Baseball outfielder and designated hitter.
 He played his entire career for the Seattle Mariners (1998–99).
 He is a graduate of Joseph Wheeler High School in Marietta, Georgia and attended Clemson University.
 Monahan now lives in South Carolina.
-Monahan was hands down one of the top 5 greatest Clemson Tiger baseball players ever.
+Monahan is arguably one of the top 5 greatest Clemson Tiger baseball players ever.

 Monahan comes from a family that is well known in the National Hockey League.
-Monahan's father is Hartland Monahan, his maternal grandfather was Bernie Geoffrion, a Hall of Famer who is credited with inventing the slap shot in hockey, and his great-grandfather was NHL Hall of Famer Howie Morenz.
+Monahan's father was Hartland Monahan, his maternal grandfather was Bernie Geoffrion, a Hall of Famer who is credited with inventing the slap shot in hockey, and his great-grandfather was NHL Hall of Famer Howie Morenz.
 He is the nephew of Danny Geoffrion and cousin of Blake Geoffrion.

 Collegiate baseball career

 While at Clemson University, Monahan broke several school and Atlantic Coast Conference records, some of which he still holds, including game appearances, at bats, and hits.
 Monahan appeared in every Clemson game during his 3 years at the school (1993–1995).
 In the 1994 season, Monahan led the NCAA in hits (137) and runs (97).
 His 137-hit season remains an ACC record.
 Also in 1994, Monahan set ACC single-season records of 330 at bats and 75 game appearances.
 He is one of only 5 Clemson Tigers to hit for the cycle, doing so in Hawai'i against Hawai'i-Hilo on March 19, 1994.
 He was ACC Player of the Week twice in 1994, and the ACC Tournament MVP.
 He was named to the All-ACC Tournament team in 1994 and 1995.
 In 1993, along with teammate Scott Winchester, Monahan was a Freshman All-American; in the 1994 and 1995 seasons, Monahan was a two-time All-American in the ABCA, Baseball America, Collegiate Baseball, and NCBWA polls.

 In 1993, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox and was named a league all-star.
 Monahan was a 3-time Letterman at Clemson, and was inducted into the Clemson Athletic Hall of Fame in 2011.